-The Richard Crosse Church of England Primary School is part of The Small Schools Multi Academy Trust.
+The Richard Crosse Church of England Primary School is part of The Staffordshire Schools Multi Academy Trust.

-To find out more about our individual Directors, as well as the other layers of governance at The Small Schools Multi Academy Trust, please click here and you will be redirected to our Trust website.
+To find out more about our individual Directors, as well as the other layers of governance at The Staffordshire Schools Multi Academy Trust, please click here and you will be redirected to our Trust website.

 What do Directors do?